Table of Contents

 In Q1 2026, as demand for AI agent task automation surged, "agent access to business chat tools" emerged as one of the most frequently requested integration scenarios.
 Agents posting Slack notifications, filing Chatwork progress reports, and orchestrating LINE WORKS customer workflows are now production realities — but the data reveals a stark performance divide across platforms.

-KanseiLink measurements show Slack achieving a 91% success rate — among the highest across all categories — while LINE WORKS, Japan's largest enterprise messenger by market share, recorded just 1 success in 5 attempts (20%).
+In KanseiLink's evaluation, Slack holds an AAA grade — among the highest across all categories — while LINE WORKS, Japan's largest enterprise messenger by market share, sits at BBB with only sparse connection reports so far (success-rate data is still being observed).
 Market dominance does not imply agent readiness.

 Category Snapshot